New from Active: Check out our latest products here

 Best Ways to Wash Crocs Shoes

 Crocs is a footwear company that mainly sells foam clog shoes.
 Made of closed-cell resin, they are known for being lightweight, soft, and comfortable.
-As far as their other products go, they also offer boots, sandals, sneakers, loafers, and flip flops.
+As far as their other products go, they also offer boots, sandals, sneakers, loafers, and flip-flops.

-More About Crocs
+About Crocs

-Crocs was founded by Lyndon Hanson and George Boedecker Jr. in 2002.
-By the mid-2000s, they were earning over $200 million a year, having scored a number of licensing deals.
 Eventually, they secured the rights to their proprietary form resin—the material that they use for their trademark clogs.
 Since then, they have opened dozens of stores in nearly 40 different countries worldwide.
 What’s more, is that they have sold more than 600 million pairs of shoes!

 Aside from their official stores, you can also find their shoes at other retailers such as Walmart, Macy, Kohl’s, and Amazon.